BST Dictionary Delete - 10 Course Points

 If anything is unclear, don’t hesitate to drop by office hours or post a question on Piazza.

-- Find instructors office hours here
+• Find instructors and Lead TAs office hours here

 By Colin Sullivan